 The Lincoln Park Zoo recently opened the new $15 million Walter Family Arctic Tundra exhibit to the public.
-The new 11,000 square-foot exhibit includes both wet and dry Polar Bear habitats.
-The main view windows provide guests with a split-view from underwater and into the dry exhibit space from the same vantage point.
+The new 11,000-square-foot zoological park exhibit includes both wet and dry Polar Bear habitats.
+The main view windows provide guests with a split view from underwater and into the dry exhibit space from the same vantage point.
 Rock cliff waterfalls, a stream, and gradients terraced by shotcrete rock escarpment create unique terrain for the bears to explore.
-The cast concrete dive pool is embellished with naturalistic rockwork which formulates a seamless transition to the pool deck.
+The cast concrete dive pool is embellished with naturalistic rockwork, which formulates a seamless transition to the pool deck.
 The second southern viewing area is located within a replicated cave.
 The view window allows patrons a view of the entire exhibit.
-The ice cave area adds to the immersive feeling as an air cooling mechanism provides a chilly interior space.
+The ice cave area adds to the immersive feeling as an air-cooling mechanism provides a chilly interior space.

 The south shelter also includes a ten-square-foot training wall where guests can witness keeper training sessions.
 Although the exhibit is currently only inhabited by one bear, it was designed to support a breeding pair and cubs.

 COST’s Work on Zoological Parks and Zoo Habitats

 The project team also included Interactive Design Architects (IDEA), The Portico Group, and general contractor Pepper Construction.